-Heather and I have been friends for a number of years.
+Heather and I have been friends for several years.
 We both attended Marywood University as Music Education students obtaining our Bachelors degrees.
 While I eventually changed my major and career focus, Heather continued to pursue her Music Education degree while also teaching at the Marywood-hosted String Project and gaining ground as a performer.
 As a performer, Heather continues to perform with the Wyoming Seminary Civic Orchestra in the Wilkes-Barre/Scranton area and the Bryn Athyn Orchestra.
 Since moving from Scranton to Philadelphia, Heather has flourished both as a music educator and a performer.
 Because of her success, and to celebrate her obtaining the Picasso Project Grant from Public Citizens for Children and Youth (PCCY), I asked her to share some of that success with you!

 When you first started your career as an undergraduate, I remember that you were initially a music education major with a concentration in voice.
 How did you come to being a violinist instead of a vocalist?